-- 23 Those operational documents would become particularly important in cases where the RA envisages the involvement of non-experts in appointment procedures (e.g., staff from the resolution teams or competent authorities dealing with the resolution case). - 24 In case that RAs' appointment procedures envisage the appointment of evaluation committees to select the winning bid, RAs should also have in place an up-to-date list of suitable potential candidates to be appointed as members of those evaluation committees. - 25 As a best practice, the RA should develop standard templates for use in the preparation as well as in the selection appointment phase.
+- 23 Those operational documents would become particularly important in cases where the RA envisages the involvement of non-experts in appointment procedures (e.g. staff from the resolution teams or competent authorities dealing with the resolution case). - 24 If RAs' appointment procedures envisage the appointment of evaluation committees to select the winning bid, RAs should also have in place an up-to-date list of suitable potential candidates to be appointed as members of those evaluation committees. - 25 As a best practice, RAs should develop standard templates for use in the preparation and selection appointment phase.
 The templates should cover both RA's internal purposes as well as external interactions.
 Annex 1 provides a list of templates that RAs should consider developing for use in the independence assessment process.
 Practical experience from authorities indicates that RAs would benefit from preparing in non-crisis scenarios all the necessary documentation templates to launch the tender to select an independent valuer.
-The preparation of documentation templates in advance appears therefore key to ensure a timely appointment of an independent valuer. - 26 Among the possible templates to be developed in advance, the RAs could develop templates indicating the minimum pieces of information it expects the valuer to provide in the valuer's self-assessment.
-The valuer's self-assessment represents in fact an efficient and comprehensive way to obtain information directly from the valuer regarding the conflict of interest. - 27 As a best practice, RAs should use their own developed templates for candidate firms' declaration of independence (self-assessment), always with full respect to the national and EU applicable General Data Protection legal framework.
-While such templates could be customised for a specific case to deal with the specific requirements of a crisis, as a best practice, the RAs indicate that, in general, the following elements are required to provide a disclosure of any conflicts of interest, potential biases, or limitations that may affect the independence or objectivity of the valuation, including the following elements: - ✓ The nature and extent of any relationship or interest that the valuer or any other contributor has with the relevant entity, the relevant authorities, including the appoint authority, or any other party involved in the valuation. - ✓ The steps taken to identify, disclose, and manage any actual or potential conflicts of interest that may compromise the integrity or credibility of the valuation. - ✓ The safeguards applied to ensure that the valuation is conducted with due care, diligence, and professionalism, and that the valuer's judgment is not influenced by any external pressure or incentive. - ✓ A statement of compliance with the relevant standards, guidelines, and codes of conduct for valuation practice. - 28 The self-assessment could also include the following elements:
+The preparation of documentation templates in advance is therefore key to ensuring the timely appointment of an independent valuer. - 26 Among the possible templates to be developed in advance, the RAs could develop templates indicating the minimum pieces of information it expects the valuer to provide in the valuer's self-assessment.
+The valuer's self-assessment represents an efficient and comprehensive way to obtain information directly from the valuer about the conflict of interest. - 27 As a best practice, RAs should use their own templates developed for candidate firms' declaration of independence (self-assessment), always fully respecting the national and EU applicable General Data Protection legal framework.
+While such templates could be customised for a specific case to deal with the specific requirements of a crisis, as a best practice, the RAs indicate that, in general, the following elements are required to provide a disclosure of any conflicts of interest, potential biases or limitations that may affect the independence or objectivity of the valuation, including the following elements: - ✓ the nature and extent of any relationship or interest that the valuer or any other contributor has with the relevant entity, the relevant authorities, including the appoint authority or any other party involved in the valuation; - ✓ the steps taken to identify, disclose and manage any actual or potential conflicts of interest that may compromise the integrity or credibility of the valuation; - ✓ the safeguards applied to ensure that the valuation is conducted with due care, diligence and professionalism, and that the valuer's judgement is not influenced by any external pressure or incentive; - ✓ a statement of compliance with the relevant standards, guidelines and codes of conduct for valuation practice. - 28 The self-assessment could also include the following elements: